Last updated: May 2020

 - Automatic capitalization of first letters in a sentence.

 - Correction of Caps Lock accidentally pressed.

 - And any automatic text replacement you might have

 Note: Remember, the AutoCorrect capability spell check is not triggered automatically in Excel, you have to invoke it on your own.
 That’s the reason that Excel can’t spell check as you type your text.

-You might want to enable or disable spell checking auto-corrects in your Office macros.
+You might want to enable or disable spell checking auto-corrects in your Word and Excel VBA macros.

 A few users asked about the auto spelling capabilities of other Microsoft Office suite applications.
 In this section we’ll go ahead and review how the spell checking correction options work on Microsoft PowerPoint and Word.